mushcatshiro/CS-basics/Software Engineering/aws/security.md

 target account has `Launch Permission` and KMS keys must have appropriate Key Policy.
 In the target account, the role or user should have permission to `DescribeKey`, `ReEncrypted`, `CreateGrant` and `Decrypt`.

+### Key deletion

+KMS key deletion is destructive and potentially dangerous therefore KMS enforces a waiting period.
+Deletion of key is essentially scheduling it.
+A minimum of 7 days up to 30 days can be customized with default of 30 days.
+To reverse, just cancel and key is recovered.

 ## SSM Parameter Store